Ages 6 – 10

 How does it work?

-Every year, FIRST® LEGO® League Jr. works with experts in the field to create a Challenge that relates to an important real world issue.
+Every year, FIRST® LEGO® League Explore works with experts in the field to create a Challenge that relates to an important real world issue.
 The end result of the design process is a Challenge with two defined parts – the Show Me Poster and the Model.
 The Core Values represent how a team accomplishes their goals.

 Show Me Poster